ChrisPenner/lens-regex-pcre/README.md

 As it turns out; regexes are a very lens-like tool; Traversals allow you to select and alter zero or more matches; traversals can even carry indexes so you know which match or group you're working on.

-Note that all traversals in this library are not techically lawful, as the semantics of regular expressions don't allow for it;
-They break the 'multi-set' idempotence law of traversals (same one broken by `filtered` from `lens`); in reality this isn't usually a problem (I've literally never encountered an issue with it); but consider yourself warned.
-Test your code.

 Here are a few examples: